JuJu Chan

 JuJu Chan Szeto (司徒鈺芸) also known as JuJu Chan (陳鈺芸), is an American actress, martial artist, singer, and writer.

 Chan pursued martial arts at a young age, an interest she kept up with into adulthood.
 She started modeling when she was a teenager, and entered the film industry after receiving her master's degree from NYU Tisch School of the Arts.
 Chan received wider recognition as Silver Dart Shi in Netflix's Crouching Tiger, Hidden Dragon: Sword of Destiny (2016).
 She later returned to Netflix as Zan in Wu Assassins (2019).
-Her fans sometime refer to her as the "female Bruce Lee".
+She has been called the "female Bruce Lee".

 Early life and education

 Chan was born in Hong Kong.
 At the age of three, she moved to the United States and settled in San Francisco.

 She began to learn martial arts at the age of 10.
 She first started in judo, as that was the closest school at the time, and went on to learn Shotokan karate, wushu, Hung Ga, Wing Chun, ITF Taekwondo, nunchaku, and muay Thai.

 Chan graduated from the University of San Francisco with a bachelor’s degree in computer science and mathematics, with honors.
 She gained a master's degree from NYU Tisch School of the Arts.